carvinmoopong015/Carvin-Mzansi-Organic-Market/Miscellaneous/Miscellaneous/README.md

 Mzansi Organic Market is a modern, responsive e-commerce website designed to promote sustainable, organic, and locally sourced products in South Africa.
 It offers users an easy and visually appealing platform to browse, learn, and shop organic products while empowering local farmers and wellness brands.

-The website features a hero banner, product listings, team profiles, contact form with JavaScript validation, and multiple pages including About, Shop, Blog, and Contact.
+The website features a hero banner, product listings, contact form with JavaScript validation, and multiple pages including About, Shop, Blog, and Contact.

 Table of Contents